 In the meat and deli department, she picks out ham and cheese, possibly to go with the tomatoes and lettuce.
 After a quick side trip for mayo, she’s perusing bread in the bakery section.
 I guess I know what she’s planning for lunch.

 Now we’re entering the dairy section, and she’s studying a container of butter.
-That’s when I first notice her hunched shoulders and humped spine.
 I’m next to the eggs, just a couple of feet away, sweating like a butcher, my hand shaking as I reach out.
 She turns back, and I grab a carton of eggs.
 Did she look at me?
 Does she know?